 My trip to Tampa was paid for by the Tampa Bay Economic Development Council.
 As always, all content and opinions are my own.

 Last fall, I took a press trip to Tampa, Florida.
 If you're a frequent reader of the blog, you know that I've taken hosted trips to destinations like Winnipeg, Fargo, and Kansas City.
 On hosted trips, some or all of my expenses are covered in return for blog and social media posts about the destination.
-Since I don't run ads, rarely do sponsored posts, and make very little money via affiliate links, hosted trips are an important way that I can use my blog to subsidize my travel.
+Since I don't run ads or affiliate links, and I rarely do sponsored posts, hosted trips are an important way that I can use my blog to subsidize my travel.

 Press trips are different.
 They're for members of the media (like me) to experience a destination and then pitch stories about that destination to print and online publications, like magazines, newspapers, and travel websites.
 On press trips, I don't have an obligation to post to my social media accounts or write a blog post about my stay.
 Instead, my job is to research potential articles, pitch my ideas to editors, and if my editors are interested, write the articles.